In This Section

 - Is there a local or state organization to which I could submit a concern?
 For concerns about a school psychologist's possible ethical misconduct, contacting your state school psychology association might be a "next step."
 Many state associations have an ethics chair or committee and attempt to problem solve situations involving their members.

 - Is the concern about a special education decision?
-The Ethical and Professional Practices Committee is usually not the best place to begin trying to resolve such disagreements.
+The Ethics and Professional Practices Board is usually not the best place to begin trying to resolve such disagreements.
 Special education team decision making is complicated and team members, including parents and school psychologists, may have differing points of view.
 Local education agencies are responsible for the decisions building level teams make and every state provides parents with a procedure to appeal decisions they disagree with.
 Information about your "due process" rights may be found in parent handbooks and district and state web sites.
 If you need assistance, local and state agencies are available to help.
-For example:
+For example, the US Department of Education provides Customer Service contact persons in every state.
+Additionally, every state has a Technical Assistance Parent Center serving families of children of all ages (birth through 26 years) with all disabilities; physical, cognitive, behavioral, social, and emotional.

 Steps for Resolving an Ethics Complaint:

-- If your concern is not an appropriate one for the committee to address, the regional representative will, if possible, refer you to another more appropriate organization such as a state department of education.
+- If your concern is not appropriate for the EPPB to address, the regional representative will, if possible, refer you to another more appropriate organization.